Skip to content

 When you register an OAuth2 client on your tenant, you will receive a Client ID to embed into your web application so it is recognized by your tenant when it requests access to resources.
 If you register a confidential client, you will receive a Client Secret as well, which is required to make authorized connections to your tenant.

 Authorizing an external application to access resources on a tenant requires you to register an OAuth2 client for your application.
-You can register OAuth2 clients in the management console.
+You can register OAuth2 clients:

 Was this page helpful?